 2. Resource hypothesis: "In contrast [to hypothesis 1], there is reason to expect that gender differences in preferences expand with economic development and gender equality [...].
 In sum, greater availability of material and social resources to both women and men may facilitate the independent development and expression of gender-specific preferences, and hence may lead to an expansion of gender differences in more developed and gender-egalitarian countries."

-To aggregate gender differences among the six economic preferences, a principal component analysis (which is a dimensionality-reduction technique, [@PCAbible]) was performed on the gender coefficients.
+To aggregate gender differences among the six economic preferences, the dimensionality-reduction technique of principal component analysis [@PCAbible] was performed on the gender coefficients.
 The first component of the PCA was then used as a summary index for gender differences in economic preferences.
 The logarithm of GDP per capita (Log GDP p/c) was used as a proxy for the economic development of the countries under study, while for gender equality FH used a customized gender equality index, which they called the Gender Equality Index.
 This index is built using the first component of a PCA applied to four different indexes for gender equality: the World Economic Forum Gender Global Gap Index (WEF GGGI), the United Nations Development Programme Gender Inequality Index (UNDP GII), the ratio of female to male labor force participation (F/M LFP), taken from the World Bank database, and the Time Since Women's Suffrage (TSWS), from the Inter-Parliamentary Union Website.

 The study reported a positive, large, and statistically significant correlation between gender differences in economic preferences and Log GDP p/c (r = 0.67, p-value < 0.0001), and between gender differences in economic preferences and the custom Gender Equality Index proposed by the authors (r = 0.56, p-value < 0.0001), as reflected in the Research article summary and the graphic abstract of FH study.
 The authors also conducted a conditional analysis to isolate the impact of economic development and gender equality.
 This time they reported the regression coefficient being large and statistically significant (slope coefficient = 0.53, p-value < 0.0001) when gender differences were related to Log GDP p/c conditioned by Gender Equality Index, while moderately weak and statistically significant (slope coefficient = 0.32, p-value = 0.003) when relating to Gender Equality Index and controlling for Log GDP p/c.